Club Puebla (women)

-Club Puebla Femenil is a Mexican professional women's football club based in Puebla.
-The club has been the women’s section of Club Puebla since 2018.
-The team plays in the Liga MX Femenil, the top-flight of women's football in Mexico.
+Club Puebla Femenil is a Mexican professional women's football club based in the city of Puebla, Puebla.
+The club has been the women’s section of Puebla since 2018.
+The team plays in the Liga Femenil, the top-flight of women's football in Mexico.

 The team was founded for the 2018–19 season of the Liga MX Femenil.
 Being one of the two clubs, with Lobos BUAP, that did not field a women's team for the inaugural season of the league.